yaninyzwitty/hyperpb-go/DESIGN.md

 ## File Structure

-The main package, `fastpb`, is mostly a facade over a collection of internal packages.
+The main package, `hyperpb`, is mostly a facade over a collection of internal packages.
 The bulk of the complicated stuff lives in `internal/tdp`:

 * `tdp` itself contains the "tables", or "executable format", of the